madeso/cz/readme.md

 ## Helpful memory management
 Instroduce concept of owning pointers and explicit move statement.
+Get inspired by other languages like [vale](https://verdagon.dev/blog/single-ownership-without-borrow-checking-rc-gc)

 TBD